 Finally, the “Disk of” series gained popularity with the release of “Old West”, “Ancient Ones” and “Medieval Times”.
 These three disks I consider to be some of my best TI work.
 "Disk of the Ancient Ones" included a first person 3-D maze game that predated many of the PC popular 3D shooters.

 I returned briefly to my music roots when Midi Master allowed the TI-99/4a to hook-up to a Midi keyboard.
 I also experimented with the Geneve 9640 and writing in the “C” language for it.
-I signed Darin Andrade, a up and coming Geneve programmer to Notung and he produced a series of 9640 games.
+I signed Darin Andrade, a up and coming Geneve programmer to Notung and he produced a series of really good 9640 games.

 As TI Faires began to close and sales began to wane, I renewed my interest in oil painting.
 In 1993, the Orlando Gallery in Los Angeles, decided to represent me.
-For my remaining “TI-99” years I focused mostly on painting and did little programming.
+For my remaining “TI-99” years I focused mostly on oil painting and did little programming.
 This paid-off in 1995 with a Gallery Show at the Orlando.

 In 1996, with the dissolution of MS Express Software, Notung picked up Mickey Schmidt-Cendrowski and Norman Rokke as authors.